bumbleworks/bumbleworks/README.md

 ### Participant Class Directory

-If your app has a `participants` or `app/participants` directory at the root (see Determining the Root Directory), Bumbleworks will require all files in that directory by default before running your `register_participants` block (see below).
+If your app has a `participants` directory at Bumbleworks.root (see Determining the Root Directory), Bumbleworks will require all files in that directory by default before running your `register_participants` block (see below).
 You can customize this directory by setting Bumbleworks.participants_directory:

 ```ruby
 Bumbleworks.configure do |c|